Your Guide to a Pet-Friendly Stay in The Colony

 4. If you are flying into town, whether through Dallas Fort Worth International or Dallas Love Field Airport, be sure to schedule a vet visit prior to departure.
 Most airlines require a certification of health before check-in.
 It may also be a good idea to take a picture of health records, including current rabies vaccination.

-6. Remember it’s a vacation.
+6. Remember, it’s a vacation.
 Although traveling can be stressful at times, try to remain calm.
 Your dog may pick up any nerves or anxiety.
 Bring along their favorite toy, blanket and/or crate to help them feel more at home during their stay.